nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 #### `big-file`

 File size in MiB.
-Files bigger than this limit are considered "big".
+Files bigger than this limit are considered "big".</br>
-This implies few tweaks in the synchronization engine like bypassing most of the expensive and time-consuming digest computations.
+This implies few tweaks in the synchronization engine like bypassing most of the expensive and time-consuming digest computations.</br>
 It is a tradeoff to handle large files as best effort.

-- Default value (int): 300
+- Default value (int): `300`
 - Version added: 4.1.4

 * * *

 #### `ca-bundle`

-File or directory with certificates of trusted Certificate Authorities.
+File or directory with certificates of trusted Certificate Authorities.</br>
-If set, [ssl-no-verify](#ssl-no-verify) has no effect.
+If set, [ssl-no-verify](#ssl-no-verify) has no effect.</br>
 See the `requests` [documentation](http://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification) for more details.

 - Default value (str): None